ArelySkywalker/Six-Gummy-Bears-and-some-Scotch/README.md

 ## Contribution

 I'm open for contributions to make this app better!
 Feel free to take a look under the Issues tab and take a stab at one.
-If there are no current Issues, you an definitely add some ideas/suggestions for new features!
+If there are no current Issues, you can definitely add some ideas/suggestions for new features!

 For people who contribute from now up until the end of this year (Dec 31), I will get in contact with you all and I'm gonna let you folks decide what domain name to get for this app!

 When you contribute, be sure to edit this README file and add your name to the bottom of the list.

-The format should be:<br>
+**The format should be:**<br>
 { Name }, { Title }, { Favorite Drink }

-Examples:<br>
+**Examples:**<br>
 Arely Miramontes Rodríguez, Software Engineer, Margarita<br>
 Cersei Lannister, Queen of the Seven Kingdoms, Wine<br>
 Jane Doe, Student, Orange Juice

 ## Getting Started

-In order to run the app, you'll need to edit the configStart.js file and rename it to config.js.
+In order to run the app, you'll need to edit the **configStart.js** file and rename it to **config.js**.
 My gitnore file will automatically hide that file if you decide to add your own API Key.
 Right now it has privileges of a normal developer for the API.
 You can use my app normally with this, but you will not be able to access the Available Ingredients feature of my app since that requires a paid API key.

 If you wish to have access to Available Ingredients, you can simply buy one for $2/month on [TheDataDB Patreon's Page](https://www.patreon.com/thedatadb/).
-When you are given your key, simply find the '1' in the API_KEY in the config file, and replace it with your key, and be sure to change the API_ENDPOINT to '/api/json/v2/'.
+When you are given your key, simply find the **'1'** in the **API_KEY** in the config file, and replace it with your key, and be sure to change the **API_ENDPOINT** to **'/api/json/v2/'**.

 ## Available Scripts